Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Introduction

 Observed as early as twenty years ago in multilayer heterostructures \cite{SchliemMacDonal}, these effects gained prominence with the rise of graphene and other sister materials, arguably because of sample preparation in graphene being relatively simpler and more independent experimental groups being now able to contribute to the expanding body of research.
 Modelled as Dirac electrons coming in two flavours (valley) with two spin polarizations, low-energy electrons in graphene provide a plethora of ground states at different fillings, even in monolayers.

 A simple theoretical model of ultra short-range valley symmetry breaking electron-electron interactions was developed in Refs. \onlinecite{AliceFisher,Kharitonov}.
-Building on it, a number of emerging phases were theoretically predicted at charge neutrality in MLG \cite{Kharitonov}.
+Building on it, a number of emerging phases were theoretically predicted at charge neutrality in {monolayer graphene (MLG)} \cite{Kharitonov}.
 There have been a number of experiments that point towards these phases \cite{zhang2006:nu0,jiang2007:nu0,young2012:nu0,Maher_Kim_etal_2013} mainly targetted at the charge neutrality i.e. $\nu=0$.
 The canted antiferromagnet phase was observed in tilted field experiments \cite{Young} showing the transition to Ferromagnet.
-The transition to the ferromagnetic phase was reached in magnon transport experiments \cite{Young_magnon}.
-Bond-ordered K\'{e}kul\'{e} distortion state was observed by STS methods \cite{Li,Coissard,Liu}, and further investigation led to discovering charge density wave state \cite{Coissard,Liu}.
+The transition to the ferromagnetic {(FM)} phase was reached in magnon transport experiments \cite{Young_magnon}.
+Bond-ordered K\'{e}kul\'{e} distortion {(KD)} state was observed by { scanning tunneling spectroscopy} \cite{Li,Coissard,Liu}, and further investigation led to discovering charge density wave {(CDW)} state \cite{Coissard,Liu}.
 However, more puzzling results were uncovered in STS as well, with an apparent CDW-KD coexistent phase not predicted in previous numerical studies \cite{Coissard}.
 Therefore, assumptions leading to the initial model were revisited, with claims being made that the ultra-short range (USR) approximation is too stringent.

 Some initial progress indicating the existence of new states in MLG at both charge neutrality and numerous fractional fillings was made in \cite*{Ank0,Ank1,StefInt,An,an2024fractionalquantumhallcoexistence} using Hartree-Fock mean-field theory.
-These do not, therefore, make full use of the concrete form of non-USR interactions.
+These do not make full use of the concrete form of non-USR interactions.
 One reason for that is that the exact expressions for this function remain an open question, though there were some recent developments in determining it in bilayer graphene \cite{KhannaZhu_2023}.
 We argue, however, that with the use of a model interaction, satisfying the requirements drawn of physical intuition, combined with exact diagonalization in a finite system, a number of conclusions can be drawn that will provide us with a number of qualitatively correct results which remained undiscovered.
 We chose Yukawa-like potential, naturally providing us with a range parameter and reducing to a USR interaction in a limit for such a model interaction.